 ALSO READGovt sees 5.8% drop in onion output; slight rise in tomato, potato output Tomato prices go through the roof Tomatoes at Rs 60 a kg!
 Crop damage to burn a hole in your pocket Monsoon effect: Tomato prices shoot up to Rs 60-75 per kg Tomato price hike: Govt to monitor supplies from major producing states

+The country produces around 18 million tonnes of tomatoes.
 The Department of Consumer Affairs monitors price for 22 essential commodities based on data collected from 100 market centres spread across India representing North, West, East, South and North-eastern regions of the country.